lintweaker/tang-msx-vdp/README.md

 # tang-msx-vdp
-Development of a custom VDP for MSX using the Tang Nano 20k board
+Development of a custom VDP for MSX using the Tang Nano 20k board.
+Using System Verilog as the primary language instead of my go language VHDL.

+More to follow...

 # Proof of concept running TN VDP V3 V9958
 As a proof of concept, converted TN VDP V3 V9958 to run on this board: